 Plan your meals

-If there’s one thing that’ll make you slip up from your decision to go dairy-free, it’s a lack of preparation.
-If dinner time rolls around and all you’ve got in the fridge is some veg and a block of cheese, you’ll probably end up having cheese.
-Likewise, if you’re craving a snack and only have dairy-packed biscuits in the cupboard, you’ll probably end up eating biscuits!
+If there’s one thing that’ll make going dairy-free difficult, it’s a lack of preparation.
+If dinner time rolls around and all you’ve got in the fridge is some veg and a block of cheese, it’ll be hard to create a filling and balanced dairy-free meal.

-The good news?
 Wholefoods are much less likely to contain hidden dairy derivatives—and they just so happen to be much better for you, too!
-Cooking with majority whole foods—such as lean meats, legumes, fruits and vegetables—eliminates the worry of accidentally consuming dairy (especially if you’re intolerant) and are highly nutritious to boot.
+Cooking with majority whole food ingredients—such as lean meats, fish, legumes, fruits and vegetables—eliminates the worry of accidentally consuming dairy and makes for a highly nutritious diet to boot.

 Opt for vegan meals

 Nervous about going out to restaurants once you’ve made the dairy-free switch?
-Don’t want to make a fuss?
-Unsure of which meals are dairy-free?
-Just choose a vegan option, even if you’re not a full-time vegan!
+Even if you’re not a full-time vegan, vegan options are a safe bet.
 Pretty much every restaurant has a vegan option these days—and you’ll know for certain that vegan dishes won’t contain dairy.

-And when you’re cooking at home, why not use the vegan trick (hear us out here!)?.
-First, search for vegan recipes online or purchase some vegan cookbooks.
-See which ones take your fancy, cook them up, but then add your choice of lean protein, such as chicken or fish.
-Sure, they won’t be vegan anymore—but you’ll discover some fantastic dairy-free meal ideas by using this method!
+And when you’re cooking at home, vegan and plant-based recipes can be a great source of inspiration.
+Search for vegan recipes online or purchase some vegan cookbooks.
+See which ones take your fancy, cook them up and, if you want to, add your choice of lean protein such as chicken or fish.

 How to go dairy-free